 Presented by Kristin Enriquez, founder of Sevi’s Smile.
 This webinar explores the importance of creating a Vision for your child.
 Potential starting points and supports for the development of this Vision will be discussed.
 Emphasis on how to communicate this Vision effectively with your child’s Educational Team, in order to build capacity for increasing experiences of access and opportunity for people with Down syndrome, including the use of a Digital Portfolio.

 April 26, 2018 – Behavior and Mental Health: The Missing Piece in the Wellness Puzzle for Adults with Down syndrome

 In this webinar, Bryn Gelaro, AM, LSW, Director of Adult Initiatives and Special Projects for the Global Down Syndrome Foundation, addresses the crucial role behavior and mental health play in the overall health of adults with Down syndrome.
 Behavior and mental health are intricately connected to physical health, but this can be overlooked, misinterpreted or not looked at in the context of the complete health care picture for adults with Down syndrome.

 February 22, 2018 – Ask the Expert – Puberty, Sexuality & Relationships

-View recording here
+View recording on Sexuality

 Puberty, Sexuality & Relationships Resource Sheet

-Adult Down Syndrome Center resources discussed on the webinar
+Adult Down Syndrome Center Resources

 Presented by Terri Couwenhoven, MS, the clinic coordinator and health educator for the Down Syndrome Clinic at Children’s Hospital of Wisconsin, this webinar will give you the opportunity to “Ask the Expert” your questions about puberty, sexuality, and relationships for teens and adults with Down syndrome and developmental disabilities.